Teichhofer/WordSmith/README.md

 4. **Iterations per step** – how many times each phase should run.
 5. **Task for each step** – a short description of what should happen in that step.
+6. **LLM provider** – choose between the stub and real providers.
+When using the Ollama provider, the available models are fetched automatically and you can select one from a numbered list.

 During execution a log is written to `logs/run.log` and the current state of the text is stored in `output/current_text.txt`.